-Whether it’s early in the application process, or a disappointing results day followed by an upsetting UCAS notification, getting a rejection from the university you have set your heart on is incredibly disappointing.
+Whether it’s early in the application process, or a disappointing results day followed by an upsetting UCAS (Universities and Colleges Admissions Service) notification, getting a rejection from the university you have set your heart on is incredibly disappointing.

 In reality, though, it doesn’t spell the end of your academic aspirations.
 Many students have been rejected from their initial choice of university and have gone on to enjoy success in ways they could never have imagined before.

-Rejection can stem from a variety of factors – your year might have had an unusually high number of applicants, perhaps your personal statement didn’t fulfil the course requirements, or your nerves got the best of you in the exam hall or interview office.
+Rejection can stem from a variety of factors – your application year might have had an unusually high number of applicants, perhaps your application didn’t fulfil the course requirements, or your nerves got the best of you in the exam hall or interview office.
 None of these things mean you should give up – what one university rejects, another path will favour.

-We’ve outlined some of the options you might want to consider following a university rejection – all of which can lead to successful careers, at degree level and beyond.
+We’ve outlined some of the options you might want to consider following a college or university rejection – all of which can lead to successful careers, at degree level and beyond.